yarkhinephyo/blog/blog/_posts/2022-04-05-speed-up-python-with-ctypes.markdown

 Afterwards, the `num_primes()` in the shared library can be called!
 Note that the `num_list` has to be converted from Python list into a contiguous array with a method provided by `ctypes`.

 {% highlight python %}
-MAX_NUM = 2000000
+MAX_NUM = 1000000
 NUM_THREADS = 4

 # Prime counts per thread
 count_list = [0 for _ in range(NUM_THREADS)]
-# Nested list - One list of numbers for each thread
+# One list of numbers for each thread
 num_list_list = []

 # Split the list for multiple threads